 If you’re entirely confident you can serve walnuts to your dog in a safe way, you might well be wondering how many walnuts a dog can eat daily.

-The truth is, even with nuts being as healthy for human beings as they are, dogs really don’t need many nuts at all to make the most of their protein and fibre content.
+The truth is, even with nuts being as healthy for human beings as they are, dogs don’t need many nuts at all to make the most of their protein and fiber content.

 In fact, even one or two walnuts tossed over as a treat are more than good enough to do your dog right.

 Feeding nuts to your dog daily is not altogether recommended by many experts, and the proteins and other goodness that nuts can bring can be more safely gleaned by feeding your dog other foodstuffs.

 They may well already be included in your pet’s existing diet.